Ecma-TC54/tg3/SPECIFICATION.md

 #### endOfSupport
 *Category: Version Event*

-Indicates when the manufacturer permanently ends all support for a component or service, including security patches and bug fixes.
-At this point, all cybersecurity risks and known vulnerabilities become the sole responsibility of the user or consuming organization.
+The manufacturer or maintainer ceases providing `Security Fixes` and `Bug Fixes` for a specific version or version range of a component or service.

+The `supportId` field MUST be included and used to specify which support policy is ending, referencing a support policy defined in the definitions section.

+> TL;DR: Ceasing Security Fixes and Bug Fixes.

 **Additional Required Fields:**